There are some key steps you can take to lift your mood and help your recovery from depression.

 Being physically active can lift your mood, reduce stress and anxiety, encourage the release of endorphins (your body's feel-good chemicals) and improve self-esteem.
 Exercising may also be a good distraction from negative thoughts, and it can improve social interaction.

 Read more about exercise for depression.

 It can be easy to rush through life without stopping to notice much.
 Paying more attention to the present moment – to your own thoughts and feelings, and to the world around you – can improve your mental wellbeing.
 Some people call this awareness "mindfulness", and you can take steps to develop it in your own life.

 Read more about mindfulness for mental wellbeing.

-The National Institute for Health and Clinical Excellence (NICE) recommends 'mindfulness based cognitive therapy' for people who are currently well but have experienced three or more previous episodes of depression.
-It may help to prevent a future episode of depression.
-Read the NICE 2009 guidelines on Depression in Adults.
+The National Institute for Health and Care Excellence (NICE) recommends "mindfulness based cognitive therapy" for people who are currently well but have experienced three or more previous episodes of depression.
+It may help prevent a future episode of depression.

 Talking about it hide